DMcP89/harambot/README.md

 ## Commands
-    /ping                           - Gives the latency of harambot /RIP                            - Pay respects
+    /ping                           - Gives the latency of harambot.
-    /standings                      - Returns the current standings of the current league /roster Team                    - Returns the roster of the given team /stats Player                   - Returns the details of the given player /trade                          - Create a poll for latest trade for league approval /matchups week                  - Returns the matchups for the given week, defaults to the current week /waiver days                    - Returns the waiver wire transactions from the previous number of days /configure                      - Configure the bot for your guild /reports                        - Set what channel transaction reports should be sent to.
+    /RIP                            - Pay respects.
+    /standings                      - Returns the current standings of the current league.
+    /roster Team                    - Returns the roster of the given team.
+    /stats Player                   - Returns the details of the given player.
+    /trade                          - Create a poll for latest trade for league approval.
+    /matchups week                  - Returns the matchups for the given week, defaults to the current week.
+    /waiver days                    - Returns the waiver wire transactions from the previous number of days.
+    /configure                      - Configure the bot for your guild.
+    /reports                        - Set what channel transaction reports should be sent to.
+    /league                         - Set what league the bot should use for commands.

 You can find example output of these commands [here](https://github.com/DMcP89/harambot/wiki#command-examples)